AndreasChristensen89/resto-booking-system/README.md

 ## Validator Testing
 * PEP8 validator for python:
     * I have "Line too long" e501 errors and I am aware of them.
-They do not impact my code.
+I was advised to let them be as they do not impact my code.
         * 2 in reservations.booking.py
         * 10 in reservations.forms.py
         * 10 in reservations.models.py